jedisct1/libsodium-doc/quickstart/multiple_recipients.md

 }
 ```

-But group messaging is complex topic.
+But group messaging is a complex topic.
 [RFC9420](https://datatracker.ietf.org/doc/rfc9420/) is a proper approach.